May 2020 Project Update

-We are experiencing an unprecedented shortage of personal protective equipment and makers around the world are collaborating on efforts to temporarily alleviate the situation.
-Lowell Makes has joined this movement and is working on several projects, including 3D-printed masks and face shields.
+At the beginning of the COVID-19 crisis, our healthcare workers experienced an unprecedented shortage of personal protective equipment and makers around the world collaborated to temporarily alleviate the situation.
+Lowell Makes joined this movement to produce open source PPE, including 3D-printed masks and face shields.

 March 31, 2020 Project Update

 First, thank you.
 We are so grateful for all the support we’ve received in the form of printed mask components, donated supplies/funding, and constructive brainstorming.
 Hundreds of you have helped Lowell Makes launch this effort and gather over 800 3D-printed masks for our local healthcare workers and first-responders, who are the real heroes.

 Second, we could never have imagined how quickly this project would spread.
 The maker community is immensely generous, and we are prouder than ever to be a part of it.
 Lowell Makes is entirely volunteer-run and we’ve been working hard to respond to each one of you, but we apologize if anyone was missed.

 Finally, we have an update on our project.
 Our masks have been tested at several local hospitals and performed well.
 Tomorrow (April 1st), a hospital will pick up a few hundred masks, and we’ll continue distributing the rest to local facilities.

 We’ve advised makers outside of Lowell to follow our approach to distribution so far: work with each local hospital for testing and validation of any open-source PPE.
 This strategy has helped us get very focused feedback and develop relationships, but we recognize that this model doesn’t scale to address the widespread and long-term needs of the healthcare system.